 Together with the above mentioned, it is mandatory to comply with the following requirements:

-In case you would like to book a trip te to contact us if you have any questions, we will be happy to help you!
+In case you have any questions, we will be happy to help you!

 The Team at Cascada Expediciones & EcoCamp Patagonia

 Confident and ready, Yerko braced himself to begin his kayak descent of the Maipo River.
 Having been kayaking a handful of times in flat water, he was sure that he had acquired the skills to be able to handle real white water kayaking.
 What had started as a simple elective subject earning him credit at university that year, river kayaking now had him so motivated that it was a mere detail that neither his teacher, nor him, nor the two friends accompanying him had ever kayaked in white water.
 The first of the three to go, Yerko paddled out into the rush of white water and away with the current he went...
 Fifty metres later the kayak had capsized and Yerko, with no idea how to do the Eskimo roll, was being swept downstream while frantically trying to breathe and stay afloat!
 About 2km later he managed to haul himself up onto the river bank, almost hypothermic, and lament the loss of his kayak.
 Needless to say the experience quelled any desire to get back in a kayak!

 That is until three and a half years later, when Yerko recieved a call from university friend Javier López telling him about a professional kayaking teacher who lived in Cajon del Maipo.
 Her name was Nani Astorga, and unbeknownst to either of them she was to become the love of Yerko’s life (along with kayaking).